Dutch rijksdaalder

 17th century rijksdaalder was set to be equal to from 48 to 50 stuivers (the Dutch equivalent of shillings) and circulated along with silver florins (28 stuivers), daalders (30 stuivers), leeuwendaalders (36 to 42 stuivers; 27.68 g, 0.743 fine), silver ducats (48 stuivers; 28.06 g, 0.868 fine), and ducatons (60 stuivers; 32.46 g, 0.938 fine) silver ducats and rijksdaalders were almost of the same size and quality.
 With the disappearance of the original armored half bust rijksdaalder design, silver ducats and later 2 1/2 guilders started to be called rijksdaalders.

 Unification of the Dutch monetary system in the beginning of the 18th century introduced guilder and set rijksdaalders and silver ducats at 2 1/2 guilders.
 Following decimalization (in 1816), 2 1/2-guilder coins were no longer produced because a 3-guilder coin was thought to better fit in the series of denominations.
 This turned out to be a mistake (due to the high silver price) and from 1840 onward 2 1/2-guilder coins were produced again.
 Production stopped in 2002 due to the introduction of the euro.
 2 1/2-guilder coins continued to be called by their nicknames rijksdaalder, riks, and knaak until the introduction of the euro.

 The Royal Dutch Mint still mints a silver ducat "rijksdaalder" to this day.

 Mintage since 1840

 These are mintage figures for the 21/2-guilder denomination until introduction of the euro in 2002.
 It excludes the silver ducat which is still minted as a numismatic product even after 2002.

 Former colonies

-The Dutch rijksdaalder or the local versions of the -guilder coin (or paper) were circulating in Dutch East India from 1602 until 1949.
-In this year the Netherlands Indies gulden was replaced by the Indonesian rupiah.